Back to the Main Page

 The reason I assumed that the police would be watching us was simple.
 This is Southern California.
 If youve never driven in Southern California, and especially if youve never parked on the streets, you wont understand how Southern California works.
 Say if you find a parking spot beneath a sign that announces No Parking after 6:00 P.M.
 You will feel safe in parking your car at noon, but when you come by to drive away at 5:40 P.M., you will find to your dismay that there is already a ticket under your wiper, falsely stating that you were still parked there at 6:00 P.M.
 Of course, that doesnt always happen.
 Not all parking officers are quite that mean.
 So you might get back to your car at 6:00 P.M. on the nose to witness a parking officer in the process of writing your ticket.
 The parking officer didnt wait until 6:01, or even until 6:00:01.
 The parking officer cites your car at exactly 6:00:00.
 No grace period.
 Also, stand anywhere and watch the traffic officers and other police cruise by.
 They are perpetually making their rounds, everywhere.
 They are forever prowling, looking for trouble, and rejoicing when they find it.
 We would be four peculiar characters hanging around a vista point for hours, looking the wrong way, and taking notes on everyone elses activities.
 This could hardly fail to arouse suspicions.

-We arrived at the vista point in the darkness at about ten minutes before six oclock.
+We arrived at Las Flores View Point in the darkness at about ten minutes before six oclock.
 I had never been to this site before, and I was surprised by what I could barely see.
 Judging from the Google Map, I had assumed that a thousand feet to the west all I would see were cliff walls.
 But I was wrong.
 I could just barely make out the ocean in the distance.
 The Google Map made it look as though the parking area were level with the surrounding landscape.
 In fact, just as the news reports stated, the parking area rests atop a small bluff.

 I had just purchased from Staples some Tally Counters (Cosco Industries, Made in China, Item #065118).
 As with anything, if you get one, it will break.
 If you get two, both will work.
 Its a law of physics, as you know.
 I got two.
 I would keep count of the southbound traffic on the